obsidianmd/obsidian-developer-docs/en/Plugins/Guides/Manage plugin lifecycle.md

 }
 ```

-This works, but as your plugin grows, manually tracking every resource you instantiate becomes unwieldy and error-prone.
+As your plugin grows in complexity, manually tracking every resource you instantiate can become unwieldy and error-prone.
 Obsidian's `Component` system provides a better solution.

 ## Automatic Resource Management with `Component`